Focus Time

 Was this helpful?

 What it is: This shows how people’s working hours were distributed across meeting time, fragmented time, and focus time.
-Meeting time is what it sounds like – the hours we spend in meetings.
-Focus time is a 2+ hour block of uninterrupted working time during Multitudes working hours.
+Meeting time is what it sounds like – the hours we spend in meetings. is a 2+ hour block of uninterrupted working time during Multitudes working hours.
 Fragmented time is a period without meetings but less than 2 hours long.
-You will need to integrate with Google Workspace to get this metric.
+You will need to to get this metric.

 Note: To maintain accuracy, your Google Calendar data is synced with a 48-hour delay.
 This helps us capture any changes made to past events.